Graduate programs in nutrition and food science

-- AGRADE – Accelerated Graduate Enrollment
+- Accelerated Graduate Enrollment (AGRADE)

-Qualified senior undergraduates having a GPA of not less than 3.5 may enroll simultaneously in the undergraduate and graduate program and apply a maximum of sixteen credits towards both the bachelor and master's degrees in nutrition and food science.
+Qualified senior undergraduates having a GPA of not less than 3.5 may enroll simultaneously in the undergraduate and graduate program and apply a maximum of sixteen credits towards both the bachelor's and master's degrees in nutrition and food science.

 Students may apply for the program as soon as they complete 90 credit hours towards the undergraduate degree.
-Graduate courses taken as part of the AGRADE program are assessed undergraduate tuition rate.
+Graduate courses taken as part of the AGRADE program are assessed undergraduate tuition rates.
 All application materials should be sent to the department address.